Pagoda (coin)

 French Indies Company-issued "Gold Pagoda" for Southern India trade, cast in Pondicherry 1705–1780.

-The pagoda, also called the hoon, was a unit of currency, a coin made of gold or half-gold minted by Indian dynasties as well as the British, the French and the Dutch.
+The pagoda, officially called as the Pratapa, was a unit of currency, a coin made of gold or half-gold minted by Indian dynasties as well as the British, the French and the Dutch.
 It was subdivided into 42 fanams.
 The pagoda was issued by various dynasties in medieval southern India, including the Kadambas of Hangal, the Kadambas of Goa, and the Vijayanagara Empire.

 There were two types of pagoda coined by foreign traders: